OfirMor5/Venus./README.md

 <div align="center"> <img src="Venus.png" height='220' width='160'></div>

 ## Pregnancy application
+Final thesis for a degree in computer science.

 ### Background
-Final thesis for a degree in computer science./n Pregnancy tracking app.\n
+Final thesis for a degree in computer science.
+Pregnancy tracking app.
-Shows the condition of the fetus by weeks.\n Integrates a smart chatbot that answers pregnancy questions
+Shows the condition of the fetus by weeks.
+Integrates a smart chatbot that answers pregnancy questions

 ### Technologies